Sideswipe (Transformers): Transfomers Cinematic Universe

 Sideswipe appears in the second and third of the live action film series.
 He transforms into a Chevrolet Corvette Stingray Concept in 2009 and a Chevrolet Centennial Corvette convertible in 2011.
 He has two wheeled feet like Bonecrusher from the first film.
-Sideswipe is armed with Cybertanium blades.
+Sideswipe is armed with Cybertanium blades, a powerful blades that can cut through any metals.
 Early concept art of Sideswipe portrayed him as being red, but he ended up silver, presumably due to director Michael Bay's notion that the color red does not photograph well on film (the same reason Optimus Prime in the film series is primarily blue over red).
 His Hasbro battle bio states that he is 15 ft. tall and that he is a master in almost every form of martial arts on Cybertron.

 In Revenge of the Fallen, Sideswipe has 4 lines and first appears in the chase in Shanghai, China, pursuing the Decepticon Sideways.
 Using his wheeled feet to maneuver, Sideswipe somersaulted over him while shooting at him, then threw one of his arm blades into the front of Sideways' vehicle mode.
 As he landed, Sideswipe reattached the blade (which was still embedded in Sideways) and forced it lengthwise down Sideways' body, cutting him in half.
 He was also seen in the fight against the Decepticons after Optimus Prime was killed by Megatron as Bumblebee and the twins escaped with Sam.
 Sideswipe was surrounded by the human military and forced to go back to the Autobot base alongside Ironhide, Ratchet, Arcee, Chromia, Elita-One and Jolt.
 They arrived in Egypt and fought against many Decepticons.
 Sideswipe was the first to spot Sam and watched as Optimus Prime was resurrected.
 Sideswipe was brushed aside by The Fallen when he teleported in front of them.